MauriceZ/dominion/README.md

 ## Improvements

 The main things I would do to improve my system would be to train the model with more data, and compute a more accurate homography projection.
-I intentionally decided to timebox these activities as I thought those manual tasks are not as interesting in the context of take home interview, even though they are extremely important to the accuracy of the system.
+I intentionally decided to timebox these activities as I thought those manual tasks are not as interesting in the context of a take home interview, even though they are extremely important to the accuracy of the system.